yamato53/Web-Development-Roadmap/README.md

 4. The DOM (How websites are built)
 5. JavaScript Basics

+Learning HTML, CSS and your browser's development tools is fairly easy, and fundamental in your journey towards building websites.

-Learning HTML, CSS and the Inspector tool are fundamental and super easy.
-By just fiddling around with Chrome's Dev Tools I was able to have a fairly solid understanding of HTML and CSS before I even took classes on them.
+Heck, by just fiddling around with Chrome's Dev Tools I was able to have a fairly solid understanding of HTML and CSS before I even took classes on them.

 > **Note:** A lot of the content here is going to overlap - that's a good thing.
 You'll likely find yourself repeating the very basics of web development (particularly JS) over and over until you finally have those key lightbulb moment.
-That same "Aha!" moment will happen again and again until you finally have a solid understanding of the subjects at hand.
+That same "Aha!" moment will happen again and again until you finally have a firm grasp on the subjects at hand.

 # What You’ll Need

-There’s a bajillion different tools available to write code in, but the most comprehensive is Visual Studio Code.
+There’s a massive amount of different tools available to writing code easier, with the most widely used being [Visual Studio Code](https://code.visualstudio.com/).
 Of course, if you don’t like VSC you can check out some other popular editors, such as:

 - Atom
 - Sublime Text